-NOTE: Students should also complete the first semester in chemistry, one semester in physics and a course in calculus prior to transferring.
+NOTE: It is recommended that students complete the first semester in chemistry, one semester in physics and a course in calculus prior to transferring.

 It is possible to be admitted without these courses, but subsequent progress in the program becomes more difficult.